Percherons of Color

 Bay

-Horses can be either homozygous - AA
+Horses can be either homozygous dominant agouti - AA

 Click Here for more information, photos, and a genetic explanation of how Bay works.